danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 ## Prerequisites

-To get the most out of this article, having some knowledge of these topics is helpful.
+To get the most out of this tutorial, having some knowledge of these topics is helpful.
 - Using the command line
 - A basic understanding of the four main parts of a [REST API](https://www.freecodecamp.org/news/rest-api-tutorial-rest-client-rest-service-and-api-calls-explained-with-code-examples/) request
   - The endpoint - this is the URL of the server where the resource is located